What Are Some Reasons My Husband Doesn’t Like Me?

 Contents

-Anyone who’s been married has had moments where they haven’t been happy with, angry at, felt unloved by, or possibly even disliked their partner.
-That’s to be expected and normal.
+Anyone who’s been married has had moments where they’ve been unhappy, angry, felt unloved, or possibly even disliked their partner.
+That’s to be expected and it’s completely normal.

-However, for some spouses those moments turn into a constant state of this feeling.
-Leading ultimately to believing, not just feeling, this is true.
+However, for some spouses those frustrating and painful moments turn into the norm rather than the exception.
+This can ultimately lead to believing and not just feeling that it’s true your spouse doesn’t like you.
 And often the actions or words from their partner only reinforce this belief.

 What A Husband Who Doesn’t Like His Wife Is Like

-Unfortunately and sadly, being told “I don’t like you” is one of the ways these negative feelings come out.
+Unfortunately, and sadly, being told “I don’t like you” is one of the ways these negative feelings can come out.

 Here is the issue - he gets angry, cannot calm down, anger lingers over 20 min, sometimes carrying over to the next day.
 He shuts down, refuses to talk and problem solve, just name calling and saying he doesn’t like me.
 He is often on edge and argumentative – difficulty seeing things other than his perspective and solutions to the point of anger outbursts, name calling/putdowns, and later too ashamed to apologize, saying I/others made him angry and he has a right to get angry and yell and scream if someone makes him angry.” -Kate